 Because this wallet is empty, I was asked to confirm that the passphrase is correct:

 You will then be asked if you’d like to enable labelling.
 Not something I’ve explored, but it sounds like a way you can label your transactions and save the data to your computer or cloud.

 Finally, your wallet will be available:

 What you have on your computer is what’s called a “watching wallet”, because it has your public keys (and addresses), but not your private keys.
 You need the private keys to spend (by signing transactions with the private keys).
 The way to do that is by connecting the hardware wallet.
-The point of the hardware wallet is that transactions can be passed back and for the between the computer and the Trezor, a signature can be applied inside the Trezor, and the private key always remains contained inside the device (for security against computer malware)
+The point of the hardware wallet is that transactions can be passed back and forth between the computer and the Trezor, a signature can be applied inside the Trezor, and the private key always remains contained inside the device (for security against computer malware).

-The Trezor Suite is a poor watching wallet for various reasons.
-It’s ok for the bare minimum, but if you want to advance, read on and learn how to connect the device to Sparrow Bitcoin Wallet.
+The Trezor Suite is a poor watching-wallet for various reasons.
+It’s OK for the bare minimum, but if you want to advance, read on and learn how to connect the device to Sparrow Bitcoin Wallet.